liuliaixue/liangmancang_backend/README.md

 # before you start

 1. create default rule in mongo
-1. if need, create root/admin user
+1. if needed, create root/admin user

 # start server and test